White-Hare/astro-internalization-with-dynamic-routing/README.md

 ## About The Project

-In this project I implemented an alternative way for internalization with dynamic routing and cookies in Astro.
-Although it's not the best practice to disable _prerending_ you have to disable in pages for being able to use cookies.
+This project demonstrates an alternative approach to internationalization in Astro using dynamic routing and cookies.
+While disabling prerendering is not generally recommended, it is necessary on pages that rely on cookies for language detection.
 This method also doesn't prevent use of alternative translation methods.

 You can also check libraries like [astro-i18next](https://github.com/yassinedoghri/astro-i18next), [paraglide](https://inlang.com/m/gerre34r/library-inlang-paraglideJs/astro).